Tutorial 10: Storing & Retrieving Data

 • Flat files (CSV)

-• Databases (SQLite)
+• Databases (DuckDB)

 • Nested structures (JSON)